🌙

 Eddie's message continued

-Eddie's comment appears to be 6 months before the whitepaper's release because Szabo skipped the comment and replied to others with responses that contained pre-Bitcoin dialogue.
-If the comment was after Bitcoin's creation, there would be no logic behind Eddie speaking this way; he would simply bring up Bitcoin's design.
+It is unclear why Eddie suddenly used that stunning term, but since this was Szabo's blog, there is a reasonable chance he saw Eddie's comment before Bitcoin's release.
+Eddie's comment appears to be six months before the whitepaper's release because Szabo skipped the comment and replied to others using pre-Bitcoin dialogue.
+If the comment was after Bitcoin's release, there would be no logic behind Eddie speaking this way; he would simply mention Bitcoin's design.

 Hal Finney